jony741/PHP-Array-Colllection/README.md

 ### `all()`

-The all method returns the underlying array represented by the make data:
+The all method returns the underlying array represented by the data array:
 ```$xslt
 make_data([1, 2, 3])->all();